Have a Question?

 Please submit 2-5 pages of your writing.
 You may send one or more poems, stories, songs, essays, or other forms of writing that best showcase your verbal ability and creativity.

-- Letter from School Official
+- Confirmation from School Official

 Meagan Noel Nyland, an author and teacher, is Directer of the Stevenson Summer Writers' Workshop.
 She has always had a passion for writing and connecting with those who share that passion.
 Currently she is a Senior Lecturer, Global Game Jam Coordinator, and Faculty Editorial Advisor for The Greenspring Review at Stevenson University.
 She earned an MFA in Creative Writing and Publishing Arts from the University of Baltimore, and her writing has appeared in various literary journals and anthologies, including Everyday Fiction, Daily Science Fiction, Literally Stories, Mothers Always Write, and the the recent anthologies, Smoking Pen Press’s A Wink and a Smile, and Dread Naught But Time.
 Her poem “The Not So Unthinkable Brenda Lee” was nominated for 2017’s Best of the Net.
 Her work spans many genres, including literary flash fition, comedy, horror, essays, poems, and the occasional children's piece.
 Her collections include Twisted Together, A Short Stack of Silly Shorts for the Morally Sidetracked, and Whispers and Fangs, and she is currently the managing editor and a contributor for the forthcoming Writing Alone and Other Group Activities, a Scribes Divided production.
 All of these can be found under her maiden/pen name Meagan Noel Hart.
 In her free time she can be found playing games, caring for her children and pets, baking crazy cakes, and well, writing.